KCL-BMEIS/OOP/week7A.md

 > A class should have one and only one reason to change, meaning that a class should have only one job.

-If you find that your class is responsable for distinct aspects of your code, then you should consider splitting the functionality across multiple classes.
+If you find that your class is responsible for distinct aspects of your code, then you should consider splitting the functionality across multiple classes.

 --